SAMSA Workshop

 The Kronecker product is a useful tool to build large structured matrices from smaller ones, with applications in mathematics and computer science.
 We will discuss Kronecker products of 0,1 matrices, and applications such as direct sum problems in communication complexity or how Kronecker products are used to amplify the gap between the Boolean, binary and real rank.
 We will show some of the main mathematical techniques used to give lower and upper bounds on the rank of Kronecker products, as well as prove that the Boolean rank is not always multiplicative under this product.
 The multiplicativity of the binary rank is still an open problem.

-Survey talk: The Status of the Ambiguity Hierarchy of Weighted Automata over Fields
+Survey talk: The Status of the Ambiguity Hierarchy of Weighted Automata over Fields [Slides]

 Abstract (click to expand)